pombase/allele_qc/readme.md

 # Download data from PomBase and load the genome (last step takes a while)
 bash get_data.sh

-# Find errors in alleles and propose fixes (see output in results/)
+# Find errors in alleles and propose fixes (see outputs in results/allele_results*.tsv)
 python perform_qc.py

+## (If correcting coordinates)
+# make a list of the alleles that need fixing -> results/alleles_coordinate_change.tsv
+python load_coordinate_changes.py
+# make a dictionary that contains an alignment of old and new sequences -> results/coordinate_changes_dict.json
+python build_alignment_dict.py
+# fix the coordinates -> results/allele_results_after_coordinates.tsv
+python fix_coordinates.py
+## (End of If correcting coordinates)

+# Make lists of alleles that can be auto-fixed and those that would require human supervision (results/allele_auto_fix.tsv and results/allele_needs_supervision.tsv)
+python get_allele_autofix.py
 ```

 ## Installing